-Next, sign in to ScientificAmerican.com, navigate to My Account, and click on Subscriptions.
-If you do not see your subscription, click on "Don't see all your subscriptions?", enter your account number, and click on Add Account.
+If you are signed in to ScientificAmerican.com, and you do not see your subscription listed in My Account > Subscriptions: Click on "Don't see all your subscriptions?", enter your account number, and click on Add Account.

 If you need your account number, please email subscriber customer service, or call us at 800-333-1199.

 ScientificAmerican.com contains many articles and features from Scientific American and Scientific American Mind magazines, in addition to news, blogs, videos, and other web-only content.
 Access to feature-length magazine content on ScientificAmerican.com requires a Digital or a Print/Digital Subscription Plan.
 Or, if you do not have a subscription, you can purchase individual issues online.

 Using the Search function on the ScientificAmerican.com, you may search by topic, author, or title.
 Once the results of your search are delivered, you may sort by date or relevance of your search query.

 There are many beneficial reasons to create a registration account on ScientificAmerican.com.
 Registration is required to sign up for our series of free Newsletters and to comment on articles.
 Additionally, ScientificAmerican.com registrants are eligible for exclusive announcements and promotions from Scientific American.
 From time to time, features are made available to ScientificAmerican.com registrants that cannot be accessed by unregistered site visitors.

 The “My Account” section on ScientificAmerican.com is where registered users, subscribers, and online customers can review their purchase histories, download purchased material, change their free Newsletter selections, and advise us of their communications preferences.